ChRe777/CleanCode/README.md

 Means that you know your business clearly.

+Write down all your needs and you wants.
+It must be fully clear what you need and wants from the software.
+Software is only a tool that help (or hinder) you from doing your business needs.
+Know your business on paper.
+If you can not do your business of paper, how would you write a software that do help with your business.

 ### Unclean Thinkings

 Means you thoughts always complicated and confusing.
 If other listen to you they